Paul Geremia

-Paul Geremia (born April 21, 1944) is an American blues singer and acoustic guitarist.
+Paul Geremia (April 21, 1944 – March 14, 2026) was an American blues singer and acoustic guitarist.

-Geremia was born in Providence, Rhode Island, United States.
+Geremia, who was of Italian heritage, was born in Providence, Rhode Island, United States.
 He recorded his first album in 1968, having been significantly influenced by both the rural blues tradition and the folk music revival of the 1960s.
-Geremia has never recorded with electric guitar, cleaving steadfastly to a traditional ethic with his acoustic playing.
+Geremia had never recorded with electric guitar, cleaving steadfastly to a traditional ethic with his acoustic playing.

+Geremia died on March 14, 2026, at the age of 81.